AhmedNewiry/alx-system_engineering-devops/0x02-shell_redirections/README.md

 i
 4-lastlines ==> this script displays the last 10 lines of /etc/passwd
 5-firstlines ===> this script displays the first 10 lines of /etc/passwd
+6-third_line ==> this script  displays the third line of the file iacta.